ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 You can also download or clone this repo and use the scripts directly.

-`dsq` takes a few arguments, then writes a job submission script (default) or can directly submit a job for you. **The resources you request will be given to each job in the array (each line in your job file)**, e.g. requesting 2 GB of RAM with dSQ will run each individual job with a separate 2 GB of RAM available.
+`dsq` takes a few arguments, then writes a job submission script (default) or can directly submit a job for you. **The resources you request will be given to each job in the array (each line in your job file)**, e.g. requesting 2 GiB of RAM with dSQ will run each individual job with a separate 2 GiB of RAM available.
 Run `sbatch --help` or see the [official Slurm documentation](https://slurm.schedmd.com/sbatch.html) for more info on sbatch options. dSQ will set a default job name of dsq-jobfile (your job file name without the file extension). dSQ will also set the job output file name pattern to dsq-jobfile-%A_%a-%N.out, which will capture each of your jobs' output to a file with the job's ID(%A), its array index or zero-based line number(%a), and the host name of the node it ran on (%N).
 If you are handling output in each of your jobs, set this to `/dev/null`, which will stop these files from being created.

 ``` text
 Required Arguments: